Perry Wilbon Howard II: Biography

 Howard defeated white Republicans to be elected as National Committeeman from Mississippi in 1924, becoming the first black on the Republican National Committee in 25 years.
 In Mississippi, under white supremacy and the one-party Democratic rule enforced by black disenfranchisement, Republican party members could do little more than manage patronage, the assignment of federal appointed offices in Mississippi.
 In 1924 Howard was also appointed by President Warren G. Harding as a special assistant to the US Attorney General, becoming the highest-paid black in the government and Harding's first black appointment.
 Although Howard lived and worked in Washington, D.C., for the rest of his life, he retained his office as Republican National Committeeman of Mississippi and control of its patronage appointments in the state.
-In other southern states, conservative whites began to take over the Republican Party beginning in the mid-20th century after passage of national civil rights legislation.
+In other southern states, anti-civil-rights whites began to take over the Republican Party in the early twentieth century after passage of disenfranchisement legislation against blacks.
 During the 1928 United States presidential election, Howard was selected by Republicans in Kansas City to lead the Mississippi GOP delegation.
 He also had suggested the nomination of conservative U.S. representative Hamilton Fish III for vice president, stating that the GOP ticket would thereby maintain a stronghold among the black vote in competing against Democratic nominee Alfred E. Smith.
 The Republican vice presidential nomination ultimately went to United States Senate Majority Leader Charles Curtis, and the Hoover/Curtis ticket defeated the Smith/Robinson ticket in the general election by a landslide.

 In 1928, Howard was indicted by a federal grand jury in Mississippi on corruption charges related to purported sale of offices in Mississippi.
 The grand jury would have been made up of white Democrats, his political opponents; blacks had been largely disenfranchised since 1890 and, excluded as voters, were not allowed to serve on juries.
 Howard and other black Republican officials were tried in federal court in Jackson.
-Howard said his "lily white" opponents in the Republican Party, which had fierce internal conflicts and no electoral power, were trying to destroy him as a black leader.
+Howard said his “lily white” opponents in the Republican Party, which had fierce internal conflicts and no electoral power, were trying to destroy him as a black leader.
 Coming after years of investigation and the Harding scandals, the Howard case attracted coverage from such national newspapers as the New York Times.